o-ran-sc/nonrtric-plt-rappmanager/docs/overview.rst

 SME
 ---
-Service Manager is a Go implementation of a service that calls the CAPIF Core function.
-When publishing a service it creates a Kong route and Kong service.
+Service Manager is a Go implementation of a service that wraps the CAPIF Core function.
+When publishing a service it also creates a Kong route and Kong service.

 The CAPIF stands for Common API framework and it was developed by 3GPP to enable a unified Northbound API framework across 3GPP network functions, and to ensure that there is a single and harmonized approach for API development.
 More details about SME can be found in `SME <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric-plt-sme/en/latest/overview.html>`_.